za3k/short-programs/README.md

 ---
 In Arch Linux, lists the config files which have been altered from the default.

+check-if-zeros
+---
+Checks if a block device (or file) is zero-ed.

+Example:

+    sudo check-if-zeros /dev/sdb

 clonebb
 ---
 Clones a Bitbucket repository.
 Usage: `clonebb [USER] REPOSITORY`